mcavallo-git/Coding/smarthome/lg/lg-65C9-oled-smart-tv.webos-config.md

 <hr />

-# LG 65C9 WebOS Config
+# LG C9 OLED TV - WebOS Settings

 ## All Settings
 - On the `LG Magic Remote`, press and hold the `Quick Settings` `⚙️` button (middle right) for `more than 1 second` to open the `All Settings` menu